Jason J. Parmeley faces charges in the

 submissions, such as this one from Allan

-Ray Parmley [Randolph Hay,
+Ray Parmley [Randolph Hay, Roland

-Roland Duvall, Miles, Emerson Bell,
+Duvall, Miles, Emerson Bell, Garner, John, Giles,

-Nathaniel, John, John], who stands
+Hiel, Nathaniel, Nathaniel, John, John], who

 stands in a Kentucky cemetery at the headstone of

 great- great- great- great- grandfather John

 Parmley (1762-1848), who fought in the Revolution.

-at Uriah Nelson
+Blight, left, looks at Yale student Uriah Nelson Parmelee

-as Part of the "Yale and the
+(1841-1865) as Part of the "Yale and the

-War Sesquicentennial Series."
+Civil War Sesquicentennial Series."